 Can I photograph at your events?

 The simple answer is yes, you can.
 Spectators can access parts of the course and anyone is allowed to take photographs.
 You will of course be subject to the same rules as spectators, some area’s will be difficult to reach, and you absolutely will not be allowed to use the course as a footpath to access the other area’s.
 You also will not be allowed to ride on the stages, you may ride on the transitions.
-Drones are banned.
+Drones are tightly regulated

 Getting increased access